feathersui/webpack-openfl-loader/README.md

 Create the necessary files for an OpenFL project, including _project.xml_ and _.hx_ source files inside the project's root directory.
 Then, follow the remaining steps to setup Webpack and openfl-loader.

-Run the following command to create a _package.json_ file:
+In a terminal, run the following command in the root of your project to create a _package.json_ file:

 ```sh
 npm init -y
 ```

-Run the following command to install the required dependencies:
+Then, run the following command to install the required dependencies:

 ```sh
 npm install --save-dev webpack-cli webpack-dev-server openfl-loader